ndoering/smartfridge/documents/SoftwareDesignDocument.md

 image.
 The website reloads to show the newest classified image.

-## 6. Human interface design
+## 6. Human Interface Design

-At the current stage our User Interface enables the users to check the groceries' state conveniently via smartphone or desktop computer.
-The content's edibility is visualized in three ways: Actual images of the fridge's shelf, a time-series chart displaying the edibility classes from 1 (fresh) to 5 (spoiled), as well as a page showing a plain logging-table which cronologicaly displays the Database entries.
+At the current stage the User Interface enables users to check their groceries' state conveniently via smartphone or desktop computer.
+The content's edibility is visualized in three ways: Actual images of the fridge's shelf, a time-series chart displaying the edibility classes continuously from 1 (fresh) to 5 (spoiled), as well as a page showing a plain logging-table which cronologicaly displays the Database entries.

 These are the basic attributes:

-- Edibility State
+- Edibility Class
   - Fresh
   - Neutral-Fresh
   - Neutral
   - Neutral-Bad
   - Bad
 - Prediction Confidence
-  - This determines the degree, how 'sure' the system estimates the edibility by checking the picture.
+  - It determines the degree, how 'sure' the system estimates the edibility by checking the picture.
 - The corresponding timestamp

-### 6.1 Overview of User Interface
+### User Interface Overview

-### 6.1.1 Home
+#### Home

 ![Home-Page](ui_home.PNG)